Echo-210/Echo-210-Site/howToSubmit.md

 3. **Include Contact Information**: While not required, you may include contact information in case we need to reach out to you about your submission.

-4. **Submission Deadline**: Please be mindful of our submission deadlines, especially if you're aiming to be included in a specific issue.
-For our first issue, the deadline is **September 15th**.

 ## Print-Only Publication